 Remember your first pregnancy?
 All those people telling you to take it easy?
 Never being able to lift anything bigger than a kettle without somebody jumping in?
 Being able to nap at any given moment and sleeping through the night?
 If only it was the same the second time around.
 Continue reading “Why Pregnancy is a Whole New Ball Game The Second Time Around”

 Teething was the bane of my life.
-Jake started to show signs at 6 weeks of age and started to cut them at 5 months.
+Jake started to show teething signs at 6 weeks of age and started to cut them at 5 months.
 People may tell you they are too young but this isn’t true, did you know that a baby can be born with teeth?!
-His earliest signs were the typical dribbling and chewing but as each new tooth rumbled we began to identify other symptoms, some of which were a little bizarre.
-I talk about 22 symptoms in my book but for this article, I have picked just a selection which should help you to identify and learn how to deal with the ones you may well be seeing in your baby.
+His earliest teething symptoms were the typical dribbling and chewing but as each new tooth rumbled we began to identify others, some of which were a little bizarre.
+I talk about 22 teething symptoms in my book but for this article, I have picked just a selection which should help you to identify and learn how to deal with the ones you may well be seeing in your baby.
 Continue reading “Identifying Teething Symptoms and Learning How To Cope With Them”

 PMS or pre-menstrual syndrome is a term we have all heard since puberty but do you really know how deep the effects can go?
 Most people joke about PMS making a woman cranky just before her period and to be completely honest this is all I ever thought it meant too.
 How wrong I was… Continue reading “PMS:The Monthly Battle”